AmberLBurroughs/tray-workflow-doc/README.md

 ## (1) Slack Application Setup 🤖

 A Slack application will need to be created in order for a Tray workflow to send Slack notifications.
-THis can be found in Tray's Slack service documentation, in steps 1-3, under the `Setting up your private Slack app` section:
+This can be found in Tray's Slack service documentation, in steps 1-3, under the `Setting up your private Slack app` section:
 [https://tray.io/documentation/platform/connectors/docs/service/slack/#setting-up-your-private-slack-app](https://tray.io/documentation/platform/connectors/docs/service/slack/#setting-up-your-private-slack-app)

 Once the application is created be sure to click `Basic Information`, and copy the `Verification Token`.
 The token is required when using a connector within a Tray workflow and will be needed later in the [`Send a notification`](https://amberlburroughs.github.io/Tray-Document-demo/#send-a-notification-) section.